Vvhhii/personal-portfolio-website/README.md

 # personal-portfolio-website
-it is just a simple not an advance .
+it is just a website.